 The ability to explicitly depend on data residing in another repository.
 While it is possible to state these cross links by sticking them in the report’s commit metadata, we think a more explicit and structured approach would be valuable.
 Stating our dependencies in something that resembles a pom.xml or go.mod file would allow us to support better CI and CD integrations that ensure reproducibility without vendoring or copying data.

 Being able to have pre-defined code execute before a commit or merge operation - potentially preventing that action from taking place.
-This allows lakeFS users to codify best practices (format and schema enforcement before merging to master) as well as run tools such as Great Expectations or Monte Carlo before data ever reaches consumers.
+This allows lakeFS users to codify best practices (format and schema enforcement before merging to main) as well as run tools such as Great Expectations or Monte Carlo before data ever reaches consumers.

 Using webhooks, we can automatically register or update collections in a Hive/Glue metastore, using Symlink Generation, this will also allow systems that don’t natively integrate with lakeFS to consume data produced using lakeFS.

 Provide a basic wrapper around something like pyArrow that validates Parquet or ORC files for common schema problems such as backwards incompatibility.